carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 *Processes can be thought of as a particular task/steps in a workflow, e.g. an alignment step in RNA-Seq analysis.
 Processes and are independent of each other (don't require another processes to execute) and can not communicate/write to each other .
 It is the Channels that pass the data from each process to another, and we do this by having the processes define input and output which are Channels*

-The process definition starts with keyword the process, followed by process name and finally the process body delimited by curly brackets.
+The process definition starts with keyword the `process`, followed by process name and finally the process `body` delimited by curly brackets `{}`.
 The process body must contain a string which represents the command or, more generally, a script that is executed by it.

 A basic process looks like the following example: